Trade Forex Trading

 Example:

-This means you borrow $100 for each one dollar you have on your account.
+This means you borrow $100 dollars for each one dollar you have on your account.

-In other terms your broker gives you $100 for each $1 in your account.
-This is what is known as leverage.
+In other words, your broker gives you $100 for every $1 you have in your account.
+This idea is called leverage.

 This means if you open an account with $1,000 & your leverage ratio is 100:1, then you'll get $100 for every $1 dollars you which you have, the total amount which you'll control is: